24-Year-Old Man Arrested In Connection With Jupiter Triple Homicide

 Chief Frank Kitzerow, with the Jupiter Police Department, stated that “he became a suspect fairly early in the investigation.”

-Jupiter Mayor Todd Wodraska said: “You see the pictures of those young people, members of the community.
+Jupiter Mayor Todd Wodraska said, “You see the pictures of those young people, members of the community.
 You hear the stories, hear what’s going on with them and you can’t fathom why something like this would happen in your community.”

 “If you see something, say something.
 We’re looking for folks to come out and help us with the investigation.”